shreedharn/bedrock-cost-keeper/docs/finch_setup.md

 ### Q: Is Finch production-ready?
 **A:** Finch is for local development.
 Use ECS, EKS, or Fargate for production.

-### Q: Can I use Docker and Finch together?
-**A:** Yes, but they use separate VMs and storage.
-Our script auto-detects which to use.

 ### Q: Does Finch work on Windows?
 **A:** Finch primarily targets macOS and Linux.
 Windows support is experimental.